-Beloved companies enable people to decide and act from a corner of their brain that is congruent with doing the right thing.
-They build an organization with energy and spirit that draws customers to them.
-We naturally gravitate to companies and people with whom we connect in a human and sincere manner.
-We like their story because it’s the one we strive to live ourselves.
-Five five decisions set companies apart.
-The decisions reveal who they are and what they value.
+Beloved companies enable people to decide and act, always in alignment with doing the right thing.
+They build organizations with energy and spirit that draws customers to them.
+We naturally gravitate to companies with whom we connect in a human and sincere manner.
+Five decisions set companies apart, revealing who they are and what they value.

-To make customer experience stick as part of your operation, you need an organized and phased approach to integrate customer experience into your organization.
-This framework will “demystify” the actions and the end state, which you should be able to recognize when your company and operation become proficient at “customer experience.”
-The five CX competencies don’t need to be tackled in order.
-Relevance to your operation is most important.
-Getting traction is paramount.
+To make customer experience stick, you must integrate customer experience into your operations.
+This framework explains how and the end state: when you're proficient at “customer experience.”
+The five competencies don’t need to be tackled in order; relevance to your operation and getting traction are what's important.

-Once you’ve determined where the CCO should report, you need to determine what structure will work best in your organization based on commitment and resources.
-Organize for cat herding the silos together based on your culture and how far along you are in working together.
-Remember that the structure you select should enable you to influence change and drive action.
-This post introduces the four ways you can go with organizational structure
+Once you’ve determined where the CCO should report, you must determine the structure which works best based on commitment and resources.
+Organize for joining the silos based on your culture and how far along you are in working together.
+Remember, the structure you select should enable you to influence change and drive action.
+This post introduces the four approaches to organizational structure.

 Why does it take such a push to wrap the focus of a company around the customer as the source of their revenue and profitability?
 I’m no shrinking violet, and I can tell you that for every battle I’ve won, I’ve lost just as many.
 The big question is: Why has it been a battle? […]

 Chief Customer Officer 2.0 delivers new digital content based on the book, “Chief Customer Officer” by Jeanne Bliss and provides updated tools to establish a repeatable customer experience that drives customer profitability.